 - The beds lie parallel to the tracks which means that when the train rocks from side to side, you do too.
 I kept thinking I was going to fall out.
 Most other trains we have slept on have bunks that are perpendicular to the rails which alleviates this.

-Why not watch the video we made on The Blue Train!?
+Watch our video we made on The Blue Train

 Good Morning De-Aar